NebulaQuiddity/simple_dog-cat_neural_network/README.md

 # Benefits
   - Relatively easy to use
   - Well documented?
 I guess you can decide if that's true!
   - Honestly, that is this project's central benefit.
 I do not expect it to work faster or more accurately than the neural networks built by experts in the machine learning field, obviously.
 However, if you are also looking to develop a ffnn from scratch, looking at this project may be instructional.
-Furthermore, I would highly, HIGHLY, recommend checking out Michael Nielsen's online (and free!) book: http://neuralnetworksanddeeplearning.com.
+Furthermore, I would highly, HIGHLY, recommend checking out Michael Nielsen's online (and free!) [book](http://neuralnetworksanddeeplearning.com).

 # So, how do I use it?
 Well, I'm glad you asked...